 All the cardiac veins except the anterior cardiac vein drain into coronary sinus as shown in the figures.

-The arterial supply of the brain is divided into two categories: the anterior and the posterior cerebral circulation, both of which are outlined below.
+The arterial supply of the brain is divided into two categories:

 The anterior cerebral circulation supplies blood to the anterior portion of the brain.
 It comprises of the following arteries:

-- The right and left internal carotid arteries are the branches of the common carotid artery.
+The right and left internal carotid arteries are the branches of the common carotid artery.
 Each internal carotid artery gives off an anterior cerebral artery branch and continues as the middle cerebral artery as shown in the figure.

-- The anterior communicating artery connects the two anterior cerebral arteries as shown in the diagram.
+The anterior communicating artery connects the two anterior cerebral arteries as shown in the diagram.

-- The posterior cerebral artery supplies the occipital lobe.
+- The posterior cerebral artery supplies the occipital lobe

-- The superior cerebellar artery supplies the superior half of the cerebellum and a portion of the midbrain.
+- The superior cerebellar artery supplies the superior half of the cerebellum and a portion of the midbrain

 The posterior communicating artery connects the posterior cerebral artery to the middle cerebral artery and the internal carotid artery.